Gas Cost Calculator

 | Plug-in hybrid | 50–80 MPGe |

+How do I find the official MPG for my vehicle?
 Check fueleconomy.gov (the official U.S. government source), which lists EPA fuel economy ratings for all vehicles sold in the US since 1984.
 Real-world MPG is typically 10–20% lower than EPA estimates.
+If you want to measure your actual MPG from real fill-up data rather than relying on the EPA figure, the Fuel Economy Calculator walks you through the brim-to-brim method.

+What is a good gas cost per mile?
 At $3.50/gallon, a vehicle getting 30 MPG costs about $0.117 per mile in fuel.
 The IRS standard mileage rate (which includes fuel, maintenance, and depreciation) is about $0.67/mile in 2025.